ForomePlatform/anfisa/doc/dev/concepts/dtree_pg.rst

         current decision point selection, see :doc:`status_report`

     - :ref:`Auxiliary viewing regime<auxiliary_viewing_regime>`, in
-        contect of current decision point
+        context of current decision point

-    - Interactive modification of decision tree
+    - Interactive modification of decision tree, see full reference in :doc:`../rest/s_dtree_instr`.
+Operations of this layer are split onto three categories of operations:

+        - INSTR: manipulations with logical structure of the code

+        - POINT: creation of new atomic conditions in context of available properties state, and placement of them into the code of decision tree

+        - ATOM: tuning atomic conditions in decision tree code

     - Operation support: